X-Men: Apocalypse: Marketing

 In April 2016, Coldwell Banker partnered with 20th Century Fox to list the X-Mansion for $75 million.
 The fictional listing included a video tour of the mansion and stories of the home from the perspective of characters such as Charles Xavier and Scott Summers.
-The fake property was listed by agent Kala V. Rhomedren, an anagram for Raven Darkholme.
-That same month, Fox released a faux TV show called "In the Footsteps of ..." narrated by George Takei which is inspired by the classic TV series In Search of ... that focus on En Sabah Nur's origins.
+The fake property was listed by agent Kala V. Rhomedren, an anagram for Raven Darkhölme.
+That same month, Fox released a faux TV show called "In the Footsteps of ..." narrated by George Takei which is inspired by the classic TV series In Search of ... that focuses on En Sabah Nur's origins.
 In May 2016, Fox released a faux TV commercial for the Xavier School for Gifted Youngsters with Lana Condor as Jubilee.
 They also released a video voiced mail message a week later and a faux TV show called Fables of the Flush & Fabulous with Robin Leach which is inspired by Leach's show Lifestyles of the Rich and Famous.